-Students enrolled in Honors in Major complete three honors section courses along with an Honors Thesis, for a minimum of 16 honors credits.
+Students enrolled in Honors-in-Major complete three honors section courses along with an Honors Thesis, for a minimum of 16 honors credits.
 The Honors Thesis is completed during the senior year although students are advised to begin to develop their project and identify a faculty advisor during spring of junior year.
 The faculty advisor sets the standards, due date and grade for the project.
 Students must earn a B or better on the Honors Thesis in order to quality for Honors/Honors in Major.

-|Students must successfully complete one of the following courses:||
+|Students must successfully complete the following courses:||

-Honors sections require an additional, special project.
+Honors designated courses require an additional, special project.

 |And, students must successfully complete:||

-COMM 795H: Independent Study - A written thesis directed by a faculty member with expertise in the student's chosen area of study.
+COMM 799H: Independent Study - A written thesis directed by a faculty member with expertise in the student's chosen area of study.
 The thesis can be a comprehensive literature review or a descriptive or experimental study.
 In addition, students are expected to publically present their thesis project.